About the Advertising on this Site

 I'm not sending readers to the poorhouse

 Critics allege that I'm encouraging readers to gamble at the advertiser (and lose money).
 They should read a lot more carefully.
 The overwhelming bulk of my advertising is for Bovada's free-play games (the kind you play without real money).
-The overwhelming majority of my readers (99.97%) don't gamble online for real money (or at least not at the online casino I advertise), and the median loss is around $26/mo.
+The overwhelming majority of my readers (99.97%) don't gamble online for real money (or at least not at the online casino I advertise), and the median monthly loss is around $26/mo.
 Also, one of the whole points of this site is to show how to minimize losses when gambling.
 Following my advice makes gambling one of the cheaper forms of entertainment one can engage in.
 When I can show people how to lose less money gambling, I'm happy.

 I don't directly profit from player losses